NoUmlautsAllowed/gocook/README.md

 i.e. containing no JavaScript that runs on the client side.

-All API and CDN traffic is proxied through GoCook, there is no communication with any other hosts than GoCook istself.
+All API and CDN traffic is proxied through GoCook, there is no communication with any other hosts than GoCook itself.

 ## Build and Deployment